Qarik-Group/ultimate-guide-to-bosh/docs/disks.md

 If there is no persistent disk mounted at `/var/vcap/store`, then the file `/var/vcap/store/zookeeper/mydb.dat` will be be stored upon the root volume `/`.
 The root volume is typically small (large enough only for the system's packages), ephemeral (changes to the root volume will be lost when the cloud server is recreated), and fixed in size (root volumes are typically not resized during the life of a deployment).
 Eventually the root volume will fill up and the instance's processes and perhaps system processes will begin to fail.

 If your instances are ever experiencing failure, run `df -h` to check that your disks have not filled up.
-If the root volume `/` is at 100% then you have probably forgotten to include a persistent disk; or a job template has an mistake in it and is writing files outside of `/var/vcap/store` or `/var/vcap/data` volumes.
+If the root volume `/` is at 100% then you have probably forgotten to include a persistent disk; or a job template has a mistake in it and is writing files outside of `/var/vcap/store` or `/var/vcap/data` volumes.

 ## Simple Persistent Disk